Clemapfel/crisp/README.md

-# CRISP: Clems Real-Time Interactive Signal Processing Library
+# CRISP: Real-Time Interactive Signal Processing Library

 ## What is `crisp`?
-`crisp` is a library that implements most major image-processing needs.
+`crisp` is a library implementing most image-processing needs from scratch.
 This includes:
 + Spatial Filtering
 + Morphological Transform
-+ Fourier Transform
++ Fourier Transform & Spectral Filtering
-+ Filter Design
-+ Automated Kernel Seperation
-+ Superpixel and k-Means Clustering
++ Clustering
 + Edge Detection
 + Feature Extraction
 + Boundary and Texture Descriptors
++ Fully Connected Neural Networks
++ Convolutional Neural Networks
++ Bayes Classification
++ SIFT & Key Point Classification
 + Color Representations
 + Noise Modelling
-+ Intensity Transforms
 + Histogram Equalization & Specialization
 + Wavelet Transforms
-+ Bitplane Decomposition
++ Bitplane Decomposition & Watermarking

 ## Why `crisp`?

 `crisp` is **visual**<br>
 Render anything!
 Really, *anything*? <br>
-It's called visual computing, afterall.
+It's called visual computing, after all.
 Here's a non-exhaustive list of things you can draw on your screen or save to an image at any time:

 + `crisp::Image` of any type
 + `crisp::FourierTransform`